Nukesor/selfhosted-gaming/content/garrys_mod/prophunt/_index.md

 I couldn't find any configuration details for Prophunt.

-Please create an issue or a PR, if you can find any information about this.
+Please create an issue or a pull request, if you can find any information about this.

 ## Run the Server